-Friday morning 11 of the 13 graduates joined over thirty of their grandparents for a delicious breakfast of egg casseroles, homemade rolls, fruit, juice and coffee.
+Friday morning 8 of the 11 graduates joined their grandparents for a delicious breakfast of egg casseroles, donuts, fruit, juice and coffee.

 This program, the senior to senior breakfast, was initiated by Elva McBride, a long-time member of the Exeter Senior Center.

-Rhonda Stokebrand, who works with Fillmore County Senior Services, spoke at the event noting, “It’s the parents who get all the recognition as they should.
+Brenda Motis, Fillmore County Senior Services Director, spoke at the event noting, “It’s the parents who get all the recognition as they should.
 But we also know how important the love and support of grandparents can be in the lives of their grandchildren.”

-The students and their grandparents were served the breakfast by the many volunteers at the senior center.
-Stokebrand also introduced all the officers of the Senior Center board of directors who were present.
+The students and their grandparents were served the breakfast by volunteers from the Exeter-Milligan Student Council at the senior center.
+Motis who noted this is the 25th year the senior center has been open introduced the Senior Center board of directors who were present including Dave Polak, Bob Bartu, Diane Hanson, Elaine Krejci, Barb Jansen and Sharon Dyer.

 The graduates enjoyed some time visiting with their grandparents at the conclusion of the breakfast.

-The senior center gave away two Casey’s gifts cards to the graduates by drawing the names of Spencer Papik and Kirby Soukup.
+The senior center gave away two gift cards to the graduates by drawing the names of Olivea Swanson and Daysan Staskal.

 Post a Comment